Mic92/cntr/README.md

   again and also resets the environment variables that might have been changed by our shell.
   - Example: `cntr exec <command>` where `command` is an executable in the container

+**Note**: Cntr needs to run on the same host as the container.
+It does not work if the container is running in a virtual machine while cntr is running on the supervisor

 ```console
 $ cntr --help